and Mahsa Vahdat

 For forty-six years, San Francisco’s Kronos Quartet—David Harrington and John Sherba (violins), Hank Dutt (viola), and Sunny Yang * (cello)—has combined a spirit of exploration with a commitment to continually reimagine the string quartet experience.
 In the process, Kronos has become one of the world’s most influential ensembles, performing thousands of concerts, releasing more than sixty recordings, collaborating with many of the most accomplished composers and performers, and commissioning more than 1,000 works and arrangements for string quartet.

 Kronos appears at the most prestigious concert halls, clubs, and festivals.
 The ensemble is equally prolific and wide-ranging on recordings, including two Grammy-winning albums—Landfall with Laurie Anderson (2018) and Alban Berg’s Lyric Suite featuring Dawn Upshaw (2003).
-Other recent releases include Ladilikan with Trio Da Kali, an ensemble of Malian griot musicians assembled by Aga Khan Music Initiative, and Clouded Yellow by Bang on the Can founding composer Michael Gordon.
+Other recent releases include Ladilikan with Trio Da Kali, an ensemble of Malian griot musicians assembled by Aga Khan Music Initiative, and Clouded Yellow by Bang on a Can founding composer Michael Gordon.

 Vahdat, a native of Tehran, is a prominent performer of Persian vocal music and an advocate of freedom of expression.
 Her career has given a deeper knowledge about Iranian poetry and music to audiences across five continents.
 While her style is based on the Persian vocal traditions of classical and regional folk music, she sings with a contemporary expression.
 She composes most of her songs, typically using poems by classical writers such as Hafez and Rumi or contemporary ones like Fourogh Farokhzad and Mohammad Ibrahim Jafari.